coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-testnet-prater.md

 ```

 {% hint style="success" %}
-Nice work.
+Nice work!
 Your validator is now managed by the reliability and robustness of systemd.
 Below are some commands for using systemd.
 {% endhint %}

 :tools: **Some helpful systemd commands**